What Is a Birth Injury Settlement?

 - A track record of successful settlements and verdicts

 - No upfront or out-of-pocket costs

 - Years, if not decades, of experience

-We can connect you with a top birth injury firm in our network that is well-suited to your potential case.
-Contact us for a free consultation and learn if you can pursue a birth injury settlement.
+We can connect you with a top birth injury firm in our network that is well-suited to help with your potential case.
+Call us at (888) 726-9160 or fill out our online form right now to take the first step in pursuing a birth injury settlement.

 What is considered a birth injury?

 A birth injury is a physical injury that a baby suffers around the time of their birth.
 Some common types of injuries at birth include cerebral palsy, Erb’s palsy, and brain damage.